 Goal of cybersecurity

 A medical facility has a business requirement to collect private information from patients.
 While building a system that stores and retrieves this data is relatively trivial, several specific considerations influence the final implementation.
 Which users can issue queries against the datastore?
 What maintains the confidentiality of these records?
 How will auditing and compliance reporting work?
 Does this data have legal or regulatory implications?
-Answering these sorts of questions produces a model of acceptable risks and identifies business policies that require cybersecurity enforcement.
-These enforcements protect the business against both negligent and malicious attacks that could harm the integrity or reputation of the brand.
+Answering these questions produces a model of acceptable risks and identifies business policies requiring cybersecurity enforcement.
+These enforcements protect the business against negligent and malicious attacks that could harm the integrity or reputation of the brand.

 What challenges exist

-A modern enterprise environment has abstract boundaries that blend across corporate resources, cloud providers, and bring your own devices (BYOD).
+A modern enterprise environment has abstract boundaries that blend across corporate resources, cloud providers and bring your own devices (BYOD).
 Due to the heterogeneous nature of these devices, they span numerous operating systems and technology stacks.
 Given the range of device configurations, it stands to reason that a subset will contain malware or be compromised.
 With abstract borders, critical infrastructure such as Domain Name Services (DNS) and Lightweight Directory Access Protocol (LDAP) might now reside outside the corporate network (Paller et al., 2019).
-Internal applications are also migrating into the public cloud, where they encounter new attack surfaces, such as multi-tenant hardware and provider-specific integration limitations.
+Internal applications also migrate into the public cloud, where they encounter new attack surfaces, such as multi-tenant hardware and provider-specific integration limitations.
 While many of these vectors are manageable, social engineering attacks against the users remain highly effective (Hunt, 2019).
 Fighting phish attacks requires new technologies and protocols, as the current solutions rely on non-technical audiences to make highly technical decisions.
-These characteristics are in stark contrast to traditional homogenous networks, with solutions like Microsoft Active Directory forcefully applies the desires of domain administrators.
-With the ability to merely buy a firewall, businesses are needing to make decisions around acceptable risk and trade control for convenience and accessibility.
+These characteristics are in stark contrast to traditional homogenous networks, with solutions like Microsoft Active Directory forcefully applying domain administrators' desires.
+With the ability to merely buy a firewall, businesses need to make decisions around acceptable risk and trade control for convenience and accessibility.

 Who produces these issues

-The principal objective of any business is to execute on their mission in the most efficient manner possible.
-Delivering on that mission requires making choices between acceptable risks and desirable conveniences (Mickens, 2018) (Dai Zovi, 2019).
+The principal objective of any business is to execute its mission in the most efficient manner possible.
+Delivering on that mission requires choosing between acceptable risks and desirable conveniences (Mickens, 2018) (Dai Zovi, 2019).
 For instance, many small to midsized business owners lack the expertise to run a domain controller or email service.
 Employing dedicated staff retracts from resources that could provide value differentiation towards its core competencies.
 Contracting a consulting firm would be less expensive but lacks the deep economy of scale discounts available from Microsoft Office365.
-While financial factors influence many decisions, the security and compliance teams need to assess the risks towards privacy and availability.
+While financial factors influence many decisions, the security and compliance teams need to assess the risks to privacy and availability.
 Not all decisions originate from the leadership and often come from internal department requests.
-For instance, a data science team might require a Juypter Notebook server that has access to a production database.
+For instance, a data science team might require a Juypter Notebook server with access to a production database.
 While that team has enough knowledge to be dangerous and deploy an operational instance, they might lack a broader understanding of business continuity requirements (Brown, 2015).
 What physical host controls this instance?
 Does the database connection use encryption?
 How are backup and restore scenarios handled?
-Until understanding these subtle decisions, it is not even possible to determine if a failed server hard drive will lose three minutes or years of productivity.
+Until understanding these subtle decisions, it is impossible to determine if a failed server hard drive will lose three minutes or years of productivity.

 What is the role of network security